-Local Rule 7.1 requires that a special statement of material facts be filed along with a motion for summary judgment.
-The Local Rule 7.1 statement of material facts is a separate document, containing a short and concise statement, in numbered paragraphs, of the significant facts as to which the moving party contends there is no dispute.
+Local Rule 7.1(b)(3) requires that a special statement of material facts be filed along with a motion for summary judgment.
+See also L.R.
+56.1.
+The Local Rule 56.1 statement of material facts is a separate document, containing a short and concise statement, in numbered paragraphs, of the significant facts as to which the moving party contends there is no dispute.
 In preparing a statement of material facts, the movant must support the facts listed in his or her statement of material facts with an accurate citation to the record where that fact is established (for example, the pleadings, depositions, answers to interrogatories, admissions, affidavits, and other documents).

-The party opposing a motion for summary judgment must also include a Local Rule 7.1 statement, responding to the movant's 7.1 statement.
-The opposing statement must mirror the moving party's 7.1 statement by admitting and/or denying each of the moving party's assertions in matching numbered paragraphs.
+The party opposing a motion for summary judgment must also include a Local Rule 56.1 statement, responding to the movant's 56.1 statement.
+The opposing statement must mirror the moving party's 56.1 statement by admitting and/or denying each of the moving party's assertions in matching numbered paragraphs.
 The opposing statement should be a short and concise statement of the facts over which a dispute exists.
 The opposing party must support any denial with a specific citation to the record where the asserted factual issue arises (for example, the pleadings, depositions, answers to interrogatories, admissions, affidavits, and other documents).
 If the opposing party fails to contest any of the facts contained in the movant's statement of material facts, those facts are deemed admitted.
-See Local Rule 7.1(a)(3).
+See Local Rule 56.1(b).